 We continue to develop trails and clean up the land on the over 90 acres of land along the Rock River, Turtle Creek and Kelly Creek.
 Volunteers have been a big part of helping clear trail and pick up garbage and are always needed to help with clean ups and trail work.
 If you’re interested in being involved, please click here to email us.

-NEW!
-Rock River Birding & Hiking Trail – we’re still working on this trail, but you’re welcome to be among the first to explore this .75 mile rustic trail loop as it meanders in the Rock River bottom land.
+Rock River Birding & Hiking Trail – Our work continues on this trail, but you’re welcome to be among the first to explore this .75 mile rustic trail loop as it meanders in the Rock River bottom land.
 It starts at the confluence of Turtle Creek and the Rock River, and takes you out to Eagle Point, where you’ll see the eagle nest. on Boney Island.
-Eagles have been raising young there for about 10 years.
+Eagles have been raising young here for about 10 years.
 Two eaglets fledged in 2020.
 Then you’ll walk along Kelly Creek, which is a creek of concern that we’re working to clean up.
 You will need to safely cross the railroad tracks west of the nature center to access the trail.
-This trail may be inaccessible if train cars are parked on the tracks.
-Please do not use this trail if a trail is present.
+This trail may be inaccessible if train cars are parked on the tracks, so please do not use this trail if a train is present.